If you use a crock pot often, like I do, then at some point you’ve probably wondered “can you put aluminum foil in a crock pot?”

 Here’s a video that shows the basic process:

 Foil balls can be used to elevate food (especially meats) within a crock pot, to keep it separated from some of the juices that accumulate in the pot.

 I haven’t used this method myself, and I don’t know that I’ll have the occasion to do so.
 When I cook in my crock pot, I mostly cook things where I want all of the different ingredients and juices to blend (like pot roast, chili, etc.)

 But, it could be a useful method for you to try.

 5. Can You Use Foil as a Lid for a Crock Pot?

 For example, I have two crock pots.
 One has a rubber seal on the bottom of the lid, and the other one does not have a rubber seal.
-The one without the rubber seal doesn’t hold heat as well, so I could imagine adding a bit of foil to create a better seal.
+The one without the rubber seal doesn’t hold heat as well, so I could wrap the edge in foil to create a better seal.

-Based on the available information, it seems like aluminum foil is generally considered to be safe for cooking by medical experts.
+Based on the available information, aluminum foil is considered safe for cooking by medical experts.

-However, I don’t think the benefits to using aluminum foil in a crock pot are really worth it.
+However, I don’t think the benefits of using aluminum foil in a crock pot are worth it.
 At least not in my experience.
-For example, there are several crock pot liner alternatives, and I prefer to use no liner at all.
+For example, there are several crock pot liner alternatives, or, my personal preference, you could use no liner at all.

 What are the substitutes for slow cooker liners?